sangreashim/EAT-UpTF/README.md

 # EAT-UpTF
 Enrichment Analysis Tool for Upstream Transcription Factor of a gene set (EAT-UpTF) : conduct enrichment analysis of upstream transcription factor for a gene set of interest.

-Currently, EAT-UpTF officially provide database only for Arabidopsis thaliana.
+Currently, EAT-UpTF officially provides database only for Arabidopsis thaliana.

 # Prerequisite
 python3 (>= 3.6.8)